Connect with others who understand.

 • Zinc

-The polysaccharides (types of carbohydrates) in mushrooms work as prebiotics, meaning they feed healthy bacteria in our guts.
-This is important because these beneficial bacteria support a range of essential body functions, from digestion to immunity.
+The polysaccharides (types of carbohydrates) in mushrooms work as prebiotics.
+Prebiotics feed the healthy bacteria in your gut.
+These bacteria play an important role in many essential body functions, including digestion and immunity.

 How Mushrooms Fit Into an Anti-Inflammatory Diet